draftable/compare-api-java-client/README.md

 The `Comparisons` instance can be closed by calling `close()`.

-For API Self-hosted you may need to [suppress TLS certificate validation](#self-signed-certificates) if the server is using a self-signed certificate (the default).
+For API Self-hosted you will typically need to install a trusted certificate on the server.
+If the server is using a self-signed certificate (the default) the connection will fail in most configurations due to Java's security checks.
+For more details see the section on [self-signed certificates](#self-signed-certificates).

 ### Retrieving comparisons